PhD Student in Earth, Environmental and Planetary Sciences, Exp. June 2021. Advisor: Laurence C. Smith

 National Merit Scholar, 2011-2015

-In review: Cooper, M.G., L.C.
+In revision: Cooper, M.G., L.C.
 Smith, A.K.
 Rennermalm, C. Miege, L.H.
 Pitcher, J.C.
 Ryan, K. Yang and S.W.
 Cooley, Near surface meltwater storage in low-density bare ice of the Greenland ice sheet ablation zone, The Cryosphere

 Cooley, S.W. and T.M.
 Pavelsky (2016), Spatial and temporal patterns in Arctic river ice breakup revealed by automated ice detection using MODIS imagery, Remote Sensing of Environment 175, 310-322.

 Oral: Cooley, S.W. and P. Christoffersen, Characterizing the frequency and elevation extent of rapid drainage events in West Greenland, AGU Fall Meeting 2016, San Francisco, California.

 Poster: Cooley, S.W. and T.M.
 Pavelsky, Spatial and temporal patterns in Arctic river ice breakup revealed by automated ice detection from MODIS imagery, EGU General Assembly 2016, Vienna, Austria.